dee-me-tree-or-love/experiments/README.md

 # Experiments

-Hereby I present to you the repository of various experiments and coding trials.
+Hi there, I am repository for various experiments and coding trials.

 ## Idea